mollie/commercetools/docs/CreateOrderRefund.md

 }
 ```

-As well as this, a new Transaction, of type Refund is created against the Payment:
+As well as this, a new Transaction of type 'Refund' is created against the Payment:

 ```
 "transactions": [